BLENDED PROFESSIONAL CERTIFICATE PROGRAM:

 To understand whether or not these CEUs may be applied toward professional certification, licensing requirements, or other required training or continuing education hours, please consult your training department or licensing authority directly.

-• Leaders of technological departments or projects who need to understand the evolution of technology and the optimal technology management for their organizations.
+• Leaders of technological departments or projects who need to understand the evolution of technology and the optimal technology trend management for their organizations

-• Current and aspiring C-suite executives from Digital, IT, Marketing and Strategy responsible to setting up the corporate and product strategy.
+• Current and aspiring C-suite executives from digital, IT, marketing and business strategy responsible to setting up the corporate and product strategy

-• Senior consultants and entrepreneurs that need to understand the role of technology in the company´s growth and portfolio.
+• Senior consultants and entrepreneurs who need to understand the role of technology in the organization’s growth and portfolio

-• Senior executives looking for innovating and leveraging technology.
+• Senior executives looking to innovate and leverage technology

 Participants are required to have:

-• A minimum of ten years of experience working in a managerial position
+• A minimum of 10 years of experience

-• At least 3 years of experience managing projects related to technology, innovation, or business development
+• At least three years of experience managing projects related to technological innovation, or business development

 • International experience is appreciated